localcosmos/localcosmos-server/docs/installation_docker.rst

 You now have your Local Cosmos Private Server up and running.

-If you are on a local machine and want to test the Demo App, got to
+If you are on a local machine and want to test the Demo App, proceed to **Installing the Demo App**.